Stand-alone technology shows a 30% reduction in CO2 emissions and improved gas mileage.

 Artemis replaced the standard transmission of a BMW 530i with a hydraulic one built around its efficient computer-controlled Digital Displacement hydraulic pumps and motors.
 As well as saving fuel by optimizing the engine speed, energy that would otherwise be lost when applying the brakes is captured and stored in a hydraulic accumulator about the size of a scuba diver’s air tank.
 The engine can actually be switched off and the car driven just from the stored energy, further decreasing its emissions.

-Artemis’ Digital Displacement hydraulic hybrid is about 13 the size and weight of a similar electric hybrid transmission.
+Artemis’ Digital Displacement hydraulic hybrid is about one-third the size and weight of a similar electric hybrid transmission.
 And by being a series rather than parallel architecture, and by storing captured braking energy in a hydraulic accumulator instead of a battery, full power is available instantly, even with the engine off.

 To power the vehicle, Artemis has fitted a Digital Displacement hydraulic pump and two Digital Displacement motors, one driving each rear wheel.
 The three machines are coordinated by a central transmission controller unit that also reads the driver’s pedal and controls the engine, taking information from a variety of sensors located around the car.